Christmas Tree Farms in New Jersey Where You Can Cut Your Own

 Holiday Tree Farms – Augusta

 Available trees include Colorado spruce, Douglas fir, white fir, and more.
-Refreshments and snacks available at on-location barn.
+Refreshments and snacks are available at an on-site barn.
 Cut your own or have employees cut for you.
 Pets on a leash are welcome.
 Hand-saws available to borrow.
-Open Fridays, Saturdays and Sundays from 9am – 5pm beginning November 29.
-Bring cash: No credit or debit cards accepted.

 Shale Hills Farm – Sussex